-1. The Charles S. Noble Scholarship.
+1. The Alberta Junior Athletic Award.
 This program is administered jointly with the Alberta Heritage Scholarship fund, and the Friends of Alberta Junior Hockey Society.
 There are a maximum of 10 scholarships awarded each year, each valued at $2000.00.
 They are jointly funded by both groups.

 2. The Friends of Alberta Junior Hockey Scholarships.
 There is no yearly limit as to the number awarded, and the scholarships range in value from $1500.00 to $2000.00 each.
 Scholarships are available to players, team therapists, and on ice officials.

 What is the criteria for applications to be submitted?

-1. Charles S. Noble applicants must be taking a FULL course load, in the year of application, at a recognized post secondary school in Alberta.
+1. Alberta Junior Athletic Award applicants must be taking a FULL course load, in the year of application, at a recognized post secondary school in Alberta.
 They must also be a currently carded member of a junior hockey club in Alberta.
 The applicant must attach a current fall semester transcript complete with makes received in the courses taken.

 2. Friends Scholarship applicants MUST BE ENROLLED in a recognized post-secondary education program in Alberta, and taking a minimum of 3 courses during the year of application.
 They must be currently a carded player with a junior hockey team in Alberta in the year of application, or, having played junior hockey in Alberta, be attending a post secondary school in Alberta.
-Applicants are eligible for application after graduation from junior eligibility, on the basis of one year after age eligibility for each year of tenue of at least 30 games per season with a junior team.
+Applicants are eligible for application after graduation from junior eligibility, on the basis of one year after age eligibility for each year of tenure of at least 30 games per season with a junior team.
 Applicants must attach a current fall transcript complete with grades received to the application.

 What are the time frames for application?

 The time frame to apply is a little different for each scholarship program.
-Applications for each program are seperate forms, and the deadline for submission for the Charles S. Noble applications is December 01 of the current hockey year in which your application is being submitted.
+Applications for each program are separate forms, and the deadline for submission for the Alberta Junior Athletic Award applications is January 15 of the current hockey year in which your application is being submitted.